-Though not an absolute requirement, I prefer to photograph newborn babies when they are about 2 weeks old whenever possible.
-Please let me know (call, text, or email is fine) as soon as baby is born, and we will try to schedule your shoot within this time frame.
+Your shoot date is tentative until baby is born.
+I prefer to photograph newborn babies when they are about 10-14 days old whenever possible.
+Please let me know (call, text, or email is fine) as soon as baby is born, and we will try to schedule your shoot within this time frame, if possible.

 Shoots with “older” newborns (2 weeks-2 months) are beautiful too, just a little different–we get more eye contact, and babies look a little plumper than they do in the first two weeks.
 I get calls all the time from moms whose babies are already here and they want to schedule a shoot or babies who have spent time in the NICU and were unable to shoot a session in the first couple weeks.
 I love these too.